-During the first quarter 2014, the Company entered into Amended and Restated Employment Agreements ("Employment Agreements") with each of the Company's Co-CEOs.
-Per the Employment Agreements, each of the Co-CEOs is to receive base grant equity awards in the form of restricted shares of the Company's common stock.
+During the first fiscal quarter of 2014, the Company entered into Amended and Restated Employment Agreements ("Employment Agreements") with each of the Company's Co-CEOs.
+Per the Employment Agreements, each of the Co-CEOs received base grant equity awards in the form of restricted shares of the Company's common stock.
 As of December 1, 2013, David Portnoy and Mark Portnoy were granted 70,270 and 59,459 shares of the Company's common stock, respectively.
-The shares shall be issued under the Company's 2012 Stock Plan and will vest 1/3 upon grant, 1/3 on December 1, 2014 and the remaining 1/3 on December 1, 2015.
-The fair value of the shares vested as of February 28, 2015 was \$160,000 and is reflected as selling, general and administration expenses in the accompanying consolidated statements of comprehensive (loss) income.
-As of February 29, 2016, there was approximately \$0 of total unrecognized compensation cost related to the non-vested shares of restricted common stock.
+The shares were issued under the Company's 2012 Stock Plan and vested 1/3 upon grant, 1/3 on December 1, 2014 and the remaining 1/3 on December 1, 2015.
+The fair value of the shares vested as of May 31, 2015 was \$200,000 and is reflected as selling, general and administration expenses in the accompanying consolidated statement of comprehensive income.
+As of May 31, 2016, there was \$0 of total unrecognized compensation cost related to the non-vested shares of restricted common stock.